Skip to content

 Level-Funded Group Health Insurance for 70 Employees

-If claims are lower than expected, unused claim dollars may be returned to the employer at the end of the plan year.
+If claims are lower than expected, unused claim dollars may be returned to the employer at the end of the plan year (subject to contract terms and program rules).
 This refund potential allows companies to benefit directly from favorable claims experience—something fully insured plans do not offer.
+Even when refunds are modest, level funding can still improve renewals because pricing is more directly connected to your group’s own performance.

 Partially Self-Funded Plans and Transparency at 70 Employees